presidio-oss/specif-ai/docs/docs/current/core-features.md

 ## ✍️ Organizing and Refining Your Requirements

-Once your initial documents are generated, Specifai provides robust tools to organize and refine your requirements (BRD, PRD, User Stories, Tasks, NFR, UIR, & BP).
+Once your initial documents are generated, Specifai provides robust tools to organize and refine your requirements (BRD, PRD, User Stories, Tasks, NFR, UIR, Test Cases, Strategic Initiatives, & BP).

 ### 1. Adding Requirements
 * **Fill in Basic Details:**